davidgfitzgerald/time-tracker/dev/log.md

 2. Secondly, edit the `Dockerfile` to replace the `schema.sql` with this `timetracker-live.sql`

+I realised also that I intentionally renamed `+page.server.js` to `+layout.server.js` earlier but forgot to commit it so that's why it appeared like I accidentally deleted the `+page.server.js`.

 ## Sun 15th

 Worked on front end code to display time blocks overlaid onto a calendar style view.